Year 1

 DPTE 546: Full Time Clinical Experience II

 In this second full-time clinical experience, students are provided the opportunity to continue to apply their didactic knowledge, develop professional behaviors, and practice patient/client management in another clinical setting.
-Students perform all aspects of the patient-client management model, as described in DPTE 545.
+Students perform all aspects of the patient-client management model, including examination, evaluation, diagnosis, prognosis, and plan-of-care, documentation, delegation, legal and financial issues related to physical therapist practice.
 The clinical experience is 12 weeks in length.
 [7 SCH]

 DPTE 547: Full Time Clinical Experience III

-In this third, and final, full-time clinical experience, students are provided the opportunity to continue to apply their didactic knowledge, develop professional behaviors, and practice patient/client management in another clinical setting.
-Students perform all aspects of the patient-client management model, as described in DPTE 545.
+In this third full-time clinical experience, students are provided the opportunity to continue to apply their didactic knowledge, develop professional behaviors, and practice patient/client management in another clinical setting.
+Students perform all aspects of the patient- client management model, including examination, evaluation, diagnosis, prognosis, and plan-of-care, documentation, delegation, legal and financial issues related to physical therapist practice.
 The clinical experience is 12 weeks in length.
 [8 SCH]